 TOOL HOLDER BLOCK.
 Designed to work with the above listed Hardinge/Elgin double cross slides.
 5/8" wide slot.
 If purchased with a double cross slide, $80.
 If purchased separately, $120.

 TOOL HOLDER BLOCK.
 Designed to work with the above listed Hardinge/Elgin double cross slides.
 3/8" wide slot.
-This one was made or modified to work with the Empire cut off tool holder.
+Works well with the Empire cut off tool holder.
 Note that the T-bolts are off center and the top plates are custom; the end result allows the cut off blade to be near the edge of the double cross slide.
-If purchased with a double cross slide or with the Empire cut off toolholder, $80.
+If purchased with a double cross slide, $80.
 If purchased separately, $120.

 Hardinge rear T-slot thread chasing striker plate.
 Illustrated out-of-position in order to show the rear T-slot bed and Hardinge name plate.
 Mild steel with hardened, ground and polished insert. $OLD, or rather traded for a different Hardinge thread chasing attachment accessory.
 I welcome such trades.
 The Striker plate contact screw is still available, 1/4-26TPI, hardened to just the right amount, RARE, you could make your own, of course, but not for $75.